 Getting started in a new city, finding your way around and meeting new people can be really daunting.
 Luckily, if you’ve chosen to study in Newcastle, you’ve chosen one of the UK’s most welcoming cities for students.
-Not only will you be in good company with over 42,000 students across two universities, you’ll also get the opportunity to enjoy a host of welcome events during Freshers Week in Newcastle.
+Not only will you be in good company with over 42,000 students across two universities, you’ll also get the opportunity to enjoy a host of welcome events during Newcastle Freshers Week.

-Freshers Week is definitely one of the most important parts of university life.
+Newcastle Freshers Week will definitely be one of the most important parts of your university life.
 It’s the best way to get to know your course, the uni and see what the city has to offer you.
 Whether you’re studying at Newcastle University or Northumbria University, we’ve put together a quick guide to each Freshers Week schedule, and looked at some fun events happening in the city.

-Newcastle has a reputation for being one of the friendliest cities in the country so it should come as no surprise that the university’s welcome week events take place throughout the month of September, with a separate Freshers Week line up happening from Sunday 19th to Friday 24th of September.
-There will be food trucks, special events, guided tours of the city, fairs, live entertainment and so much more.
-It’s recommended that you buy a Week Pass for £39 as this guarantees you free entry into all of the university’s events – get yours now.
+Newcastle has a reputation for being one of the friendliest cities in the country so it should come as no surprise that the university’s welcome week events take place throughout the month of September, with a separate Newcastle Freshers Week line up happening from Monday 26th September 2022 to Monday 4th October 2022.
+There’s expected to be food trucks, special events, guided tours of the city, fairs, live entertainment and so much more.

-Northumbria University has an absolutely jam packed schedule of online and in-person events for Freshers Week taking place from Thursday 16th to Thursday 23rd September.
+Northumbria University has an absolutely jam packed schedule of online and in-person events for Northumbria Freshers Week taking place throughout September.
 From UV paint parties and silent discos to bingo nights and open top bus tours, there really will be something for everyone to get settled into student life in Newcastle.
 There’s no special pass or tickets you need to buy ahead of Freshers Week and no need to book for free events, however places are first come first served so it’s advisable to arrive a little earlier to secure a good spot.
-You must buy a ticket for any paid events as there’s no tickets on the doors, so make sure you take a look at the Freshers Week lineup and plan some events in advance.
+You must buy tickets for any paid events at Northumbria Freshers Week so make sure you take a look at the Freshers Week lineup and plan some events in advance.

-There’s always so many fun things to see and do as a student in the city so we’ve put together a quick guide on some of the best events happening during Freshers Week in Newcastle.
+There’s always so many fun things to see and do as a student in the city so we’ve put together a quick guide on some of the best events happening during Newcastle Freshers Week.

 Curious About: Newcastle